-Health and Safety Impacts Details Fall from height Falls from height generally occur from unguarded edges or openings at height, roof work, through fragile materials, into excavations, from ladders and scaffolds.
+There is no foreseeable risk to cultural heritage, however, the Risk to Cultural Heritage impact of a chance find during the excavation for the new pen facility should be prepared for.
+Health and Safety Details Impacts Fall from height Falls from height generally occur from unguarded edges or openings at height, roof work, through fragile materials, into excavations, from ladders and scaffolds.
 Slips, trips and falls Key aspects of construction slips, trips and falls include uneven surfaces, obstacles, trailing cables, wet or slippery surfaces and changes in levels.
 Moving objects Construction sites are places of constant movement of machinery, equipment and vehicles; overhead lifting equipment and working close to moving objects.
 Excessive noise Noise levels on the construction site can prove a significant safety risk to workers.
 Repetitive and excessive noise levels of 85 dBA and above can cause significant hearing impairment, which can lead to deafness.
 The prime sources of risk are power tools and groundwork equipment and heavy-duty vehicles.
 Repetitive vibration Repetitive vibration caused by power tools can severely damage workers' nerves and blood vessels.
 The sources of this risk are handheld power tools, ground-working equipment and vibrating power tools.
 Manual Handling Regularly lifting, carrying and handling material loads and equipment incorrectly can lead to severe injuries, including Musculoskeletal disorder (MSDS).
 MSDS is common among construction workers and often affects their back or limb joints, muscles and tissues.
 The injury can cause mild to intense pain with a risk of permanent disability.
 The prime sources of this risk are the repetitive heavy lifting of equipment or loads and poor lifting posture.
 Collapses Collapses are familiar occurrence at construction sites especially where parts of or an existing structure is being demolished.
 The prime sources of this risk are trench collapses, weakened structures due to excavation or demolition and the working area becoming unstable after added load.
 Exposure to airborne dust particulates Construction sites produce a significant amount of invisible and fine material dust which can be toxic.
 Exposure to excessive dust particulates can result in serious health conditions and lasting health implications for workers, including life-threatening illnesses such as asthma, silicosis and bronchitis.
 The primary sources of this risk are cutting and drilling concrete structures, woodwork, using cement and uncovered construction sand.
-Risk to the Community There is no community close to the site.
+Risk to the Community There is no active community close to the site at present that would be impacted.